-Prevention and treatment of periodontal disease, abscessed teeth and cavities keeps pets comfortable.
+Prevention and treatment of periodontal disease, abscessed teeth, and cavities keep pets comfortable.
 These problems all cause pain in animals just as they do in people.
-Pets also can suffer from oral tumors, malpositioned teeth and other diseases of the mouth.
+Pets also can suffer from oral tumors, malpositioned teeth, and other diseases of the mouth.

 This little cutie is Violet.
-She is a 7 month old Boston terrier.
-Many of her adult teeth did not come in all the way and her lower canine teeth didn’t erupt at all.
-When we spayed Violet at 6 months of age all her adult teeth should have been in already but the lower adult canines were nowhere to be seen, and her baby canine teeth were still present when they should have fallen out.
-Dr. Boss attempted to remove the baby canines, to get them out of the way so the adult teeth could erupt properly.
-She was unable to remove the roots of those baby teeth entirely and fluid came out when she attempted it.
-There should never be fluid in the jaw or around the teeth.
-An x-ray revealed that the adult canine teeth were stuck within the jaw and pointing the wrong way.
+She is a 7-month-old Boston terrier.
+Many of her adult teeth did not come in all the way, and her lower canine teeth didn’t erupt at all.
+When we spayed Violet at 6 months of age, all her adult teeth should have been in already, but the lower adult canines were nowhere to be seen, and her baby canine teeth were still present when they should have fallen out.
+Dr. Boss attempted to remove the baby canines to get them out of the way so the adult teeth could erupt properly.

 X-rays of these three teeth revealed holes in the enamel and dentin of the teeth.
 We call these cavities “resorptive lesions” because the tooth structure is being reabsorbed back into the body, leaving a gaping hole and exposed pulp and nerve tissue.
 Ouch!
 The large, irregularly shaped hole in the upper 4th premolar had almost eaten entirely through the bone between the two roots and one of the roots as well.